Oahu with Kids: Honolulu, North Shore, and Everything In Between

 The North Shore: Where the Real Hawaii Lives

-Turtle Bay and Kawela Bay
+Ritz-Carlton Oahu, Turtle Bay (formerly Turtle Bay Resort) and Kawela Bay

-Sharks Cove Tidepools
+Sharks Cove Tide Pools

 Haleiwa Town